Showing posts with label 1986. Show all posts

 Temple of Apshai Trilogy

-Sigh, another old RPG?
+Sigh, another aged RPG?

-Temple of Apshai Trilogy was released all the way back in 1986 by Epyx with the ST conversion handled by Westwood, of Command & Conquer fame.
+Temple of Apshai Trilogy was released in 1986 by Epyx with the Atari ST conversion handled by Westwood, of Command & Conquer fame.
 The package features the original plus two expansion packs "Upper Reaches Of Apshai" and "Curse Of Ra".
-However, Hellfire Warrior is oddly not included (does anyone know the story behind that?).
+However, Hellfire Warrior is oddly not included here (does anyone know the story behind that?).

 This is a turn-based RPG with few expected similarities to Rogue.
-Each of the three realms has four different levels of difficulty and, unlike Rogue, each dungeon has been designed rather than randomly generated.
-Curiously, there's an almost nonexistent storyline beyond the point of killing and treasure hunting.
-Understandably, this might disappoint some but, for me, I enjoyed the freedom to roam without bothersome tasks getting in my way.
+Each of the three realms has four distinct difficulty levels but, unlike Rogue, each dungeon has been designed rather than randomly generated.
+Curiously, there is an almost nonexistent storyline beyond the point of killing and treasure hunting.
+Understandably, this might disappoint some adventurers but, for me, I enjoyed the freedom to roam without a bothersome objective.

-Firstly, let's hit you with a couple of screenshots to get rid of those people who care about gorgeous visuals...
+Firstly, let's hit you with a couple of screenshots.
+Just to get rid of those who care only about pretty visuals...

 Yep, you're probably wondering about the graphics.
 Right?

 Please don't do that.
-Graphics never make the game and this game is superb.
+Graphics never make the game and this game proves that fact.

 Monsters, weapons and freedom to roam?

 First things first, we need to build ourselves a character using a combination of different attributes that will affect strength, dexterity, intelligence, and so on.
 Thankfully, you can save and reload your character at any time.
 Either keep it real and roll a die or fudge the numbers to get playing.
-Personally, I wouldn't restrict myself.
+Personally, I wouldn't restrict myself at all.

 You can venture naked with only your pride as a weapon but it might be best to visit the Innkeeper and get yourself equipped.
 He has everything you need, even if you must haggle for the best price - if you can be bothered?
 Armour, weaponry, arrows and more all come with a financial and weight cost.
-So try and be wise!
+So try and be very wise and savvy.

-Let's take a deeper look at some of the RPG'y details...
+Let's take a deeper look at some screenshots that detail much of the RPG side...

 The InnKeeper seems to have everything you need to get started.
 Well, for a price...